 Think of them as cheat sheets with fragmented information.

-Reference guides are better suited for tasks that employees are already familiar with and don’t need to be done in a specific order.
+Quick reference guides are better suited for tasks that employees are already familiar with and don’t need to be done in a specific order.
 It’s a way to supplement their memory.

 Here’s a Scribe Page that combines several Scribes (step-by-step guides) with simple pointers for getting started with Slack.